wechaty/docusaurus/docusaurus/docs/specs/specs-token.md

 ## Starting Wechaty Puppet Servcie Token Gateway

-After the docker image has been created use a docker command  to start the Wechaty Puppet Service Token Gateway with the below configuration:
+After the docker image has been created, use a docker command  to start the Wechaty Puppet Service Token Gateway with the below configuration:

 ```docker run -ti --rm \
   \